nonomal/AutoRL/README.md

 This is a PoC of automatically block traffic on Cloudflare's side based on Nginx Log parsing.

-It will evaluate Nginx access.log and find potential CC pattern, and block them on Cloudflare's side and send a message to Telegram Group.
+It will evaluate Nginx `access.log` and find potential CC pattern, and block them on Cloudflare's side and send a message(alert) to Telegram Group.

 ## Topology

-With Cloudflare Argo Tunnel, we can set security group to allow inbound traffic for SSH only, this can guarantee the Host's IP will not be exposed to the Internet (ref: [使用 Cloudflare Argo Tunnel(cloudflared) 来加速和保护你的网站](https://nova.moe/accelerate-and-secure-with-cloudflared/)), however, attackers can still CC your website by sending enormous requests cocurrently, AutoRL is here trying to mitigate this problem.
+With Cloudflare Argo Tunnel, we can set security group to allow inbound traffic for SSH only, this can guarantee the Host's IP will not be exposed to the Internet (ref: [Use Cloudflare Argo Tunnel (cloudflared) to accelerate and protect your website.](https://nova.moe/accelerate-and-secure-with-cloudflared-en/)), however, attackers can still CC your website by sending enormous requests cocurrently, AutoRL is here trying to mitigate this problem.

 ![](./AutoRL.png)